 With a solar lease you are renting your solar energy system.
 Similar to leasing a home, apartment or vehicle, someone else owns and maintains the equipment, and you pay a monthly fee to use it.
 SunPower solar leases run for 20 years.
 Depending on the lease terms, you may have the option to purchase the system at the end of your lease.
 Otherwise when your lease ends, you can choose to renew your lease for an additional term or request that the leasing company remove the panels.
 If you sell your home during your lease term, you generally have the option to purchase the system or transfer your lease to the new homebuyer.

-Solar leases usually cost no money upfront1, so you may begin to see savings immediately compared to your previous utility bill.
+For qualified customers, solar leases usually cost no money upfront, so you may begin to see savings immediately compared to your previous utility bill.
 If you lease your solar system, depending where you live, you may not be able to receive any tax incentives or rebates that are available to buyers, however you may still benefit from these incentives, as leasing companies often factor tax incentives and rebates into their pricing in order to reduce the monthly lease payments.
 (New York state does offer tax incentives for solar leases.)

 Monthly lease payments are typically fixed so that they do not fluctuate based on solar system production or usage.
 Some leases, however, include an annual price escalator, which increases your monthly payments each year by a certain percentage.
 To help ensure customers have a good value proposition, many leases also include a performance guarantee, which compensates the homeowner should the system fail to produce within a certain pre-specified range of electricity every month.